University of Nottingham Sexual Violence Liaison Officer (SVLO) Service

 The University of Nottingham is committed to promoting and providing a safe and respectful environment for every member of its community.

-We understand that seeking advice and support for a sexual assault can be a very difficult and personal decision.
+We understand that seeking advice and support for sexual violence can be a very difficult and personal decision.
 This is why we have established a specialised support service for students who have experienced sexual violence.
-The university has a dedicated team of qualified Sexual Violence Liaison Officers (SVLO’s) to support students who have experienced sexual harassment and or violence either recently or in the past. .

 What is a Sexual Violence Liaison Officer and how can they help?